Elakkiaduraisamy/pagefreezer/README.md

 ## Description

-This is to automation for PageFreezer public portal.
+This repository hosts the automation suite for the PageFreezer public portal.
+It leverages a Behavior-Driven Development (BDD) approach, utilizing Java, Selenium, and Cucumber in conjunction with the Page Object Model pattern to conduct tests and ensure the portal's functionality is validated effectively

 ## Prerequisites